juangamella/gnies-paper/README.md

 ### Synthetic Experiments (figure <TODO: Figure>)

 1. Unzip the relevant datasets by executing the script [`unpack_synthetic_datasets.sh`](unpack_synthetic_datasets.sh)
-2. Execute the script [`run_synthetic.sh`](run_synthetic.sh).
+2. Run the methods with the script [`run_synthetic.sh`](run_synthetic.sh).
 It will use a total of 4 threads (cores) to run the experiments; the number of threads can be set by editing the script and setting the variable `N_THREADS` to the desired value.
 3. The results are stored in the `synthetic_experiments/`, in the sub-directory corresponding to each dataset.
 4. To generate the figures, use notebook [`<TODO: Notebook>`](figures_baseline_2.ipynb).
 The resulting figures are stored in the `figures/` directory.

 ### Real and Hybrid Data Experiments with the Sachs Dataset (figure <TODO: Figure>)

 1. Unzip the relevant datasets by executing the script [`unpack_sachs_datasets.sh`](unpack_sachs_datasets.sh)
-2. Execute the script [`run_sachs.sh`](run_sachs.sh).
+2. To run the methods, execute the script [`run_sachs.sh`](run_sachs.sh).
 It will use a total of 4 threads (cores) to run the experiments; the number of threads can be set by editing the script and setting the variable `N_THREADS` to the desired value.
 3. The results are stored in the `sachs_experiments/`, in the sub-directory corresponding to real and hybrid datasets.
 4. To generate the figures, use notebook [`<TODO: Notebook>`](figures_baseline_2.ipynb).
 Again, the resulting figures are stored in the `figures/` directory.